wellplayed/wellplayedcuphearthstone/README.md

  - All players must provide a deck list by 10am PDT the day of the matches
  - Decks can be completely changed from day to day
  - No duplicate classes
+ - Grand finals is Bo7 starting at 0:0
  - Two additional decks must be provided for Sunday for the Bo7 Grand Finals
  - Blind deck pick for 1st game
  - Game winner keeps the same deck, loser picks a new deck